 Non-elderly, non-disabled single person Head of household qualifies for a 0 bedroom (Studio) subsidy.
-In some instances, in the Project-based Section 8 Program, a 1-BR for this category is allowable.
+In some instances, a 1-BR for this category is allowable.

 Single person over 62 or disabled qualifies for a 1 bedroom subsidy.
 In some instances, in the Project-based Section 8 Program, a studio for this category is allowable.